 Nominated as chairperson for the unit for Motor speech Disorders (U-MSD).

 Nominated for compiling and publishing the dissertation articles of the post graduate MSc (SLP) for the year 2010-11.
-Corrected the soft copy of all the articles.
-Given it for corrections and formatting to the printer.

 Nominated as the coordinator for CBCS for I MSc (SLP) and PGDCL-SLP for the academic year 2011-12.

-Guided a set for students for clinical conference and journal club

-Participated in cultural competitions (solo and group song) and won a prize

 Served as chairperson, Decoration committee constituted on account of annual day celebration on 9.8.11.
-Held meetings with the committee members regarding the decoration.
+Guided a set of students for clinical conference and journal club.
+Participated in cultural competitions (solo and group song) and won a prize.

-Served as a chairperson, accommodation committee constituted on account of DHLS coordinator’s meet on 22nd and 23rd 2011.
-Attended to the duties and settled the bills.
+Served as a chairperson, accommodation committee constituted on account of DHLS coordinator’s meet on 22nd and 23rd September 2011.

 Served as member of scientific committee (speech) for AIISH Alumni meet held on 2.7.2011.